Discovering Fall Foliage in Colorado: A Guide for Adventurers

 - jackie

-- 1 day ago
+- Oct 1

 - 3 min read

-Abyss Trail
+1. Abyss Trail

-Kenosha Pass
+2. Kenosha Pass

-This is the most popular place for the fall foliage near Denver.
+This is the most popular place for fall foliage near Denver.
 Close to here, you can pull off on the side of the road and fly your drone for some nice shots.
 Otherwise, from the parking lots, there's plenty of space.
-You can walk up to the aspens directly from the parking lot, which is nice.
+You can walk up to the Aspens directly from the parking lot, which is nice.
 There are always crowds here, though, so aim for a weekday!

-Raccoon Trail in Golden Gate Canyon State Park
+3. Raccoon Trail in Golden Gate Canyon State Park

 This is a classic, must-do trail in the fall!
 It's perfect for an afternoon hike after work since it's close to Denver and Boulder!
-Dogs are allowed, and it's a stunning spot to capture those amazing fall Aspen shots!
+Dogs are allowed, and it's a stunning spot to capture those amazing fall Aspen shots.
 The drive is so scenic leading up to the trailhead.

-St Mary's Glacier
+4. St Mary's Glacier

 This one is less on the radar for other people since it's usually very popular in the summertime.
 I like the views off the side of the road leading up to this hike.
 That's where I captured the beautiful one of my pup!
 The colors are easily accessible and still nice from the glacier, too.
-The parking fees have increased since I lived in Denver, so it's hard to still recomend this spot with how expensive it is now (it's like $20 parking).
+The parking fees have increased since I lived in Denver, so it's hard to still recommend this spot with how expensive it is now (it's like $20 parking).

-Loveland Pass Lake
+5. Loveland Pass Lake

 I often write about this place in my blog because it's one of my favorite parts of Colorado.
-I love how close it is to Denver, how easy it is to access, and the wide open views.
+I love how close it is to Denver, how easy it is to access, and the wide-open views.
 The fall is a gorgeous time to stop by here, not for Aspens, but just for a range of colors and mountain views.

-Denver City Parks
+6. Denver City Parks

 If you want to see fall foliage in Denver, then check out the many city parks!
 I love Sloan's Lake for some nice colors.
 I also did a little photoshoot and drone shoot below from Inspiration Point Park in the city.
 It's a cool little place that usually doesn't attract many other people!